8BitCidd/Emulation-Repos/README.md

 <ul>
   <li><a href="https://github.com/zurdi15/romm">ROMM</a> - A beautiful, powerful, self-hosted ROM manager and player.</li>
   <li><a href="https://github.com/Matteo842/SaveState">SaveSate</a> - A user-friendly GUI application for Windows and Linux to easily back up and restore video game save files.</li>
-  <li><a href="https://github.com/Yasome/FinalRom">Final ROM</a> - A user-friendly GUI application for Windows and Linux to easily back up and restore video game save files.</li>
+  <li><a href="https://github.com/Yasome/FinalRom">Final ROM</a> - an all-in-one offline utility for working with your retro and console game ROMs.</li>
 </ul>

 <hr>